-Certifications and Certificates
+Certifications

-Pierce Mortuary Colleges provides several certifications, at no cost to the student.
-Certification/Certificate Programs are a great way to learn more about a specific funeral service skill set that, in turn, can enhance your résumé by making you more competitive and increase your eligibility for more opportunities.
+The College may provide selected certifications to students that are great ways to learn more about a specific funeral service skill set.
+These certifications will enhance your resume by making you more competitive and increasing your eligibility for a wider variety of opportunities.